Melissa Etheridge pays tribute to her children’s father David Crosby

 Crosby is also known for collaborating on chart-topping hits with The Byrds, including a cover of Bob Dylan’s Mr Tambourine Man, which leapt to number one in the US singles chart, and Turn!
 Turn!
 Turn!

+“He was my friend and what we shared transcended the music.
+I will miss him!”

-His death was confirmed in a statement to US outlet Variety, in which Jan wrote: “It is with great sadness after a long illness, that our beloved David (Croz) Crosby has passed away.
+His death was confirmed in a statement to US outlet Variety, in which his wife wrote: “It is with great sadness after a long illness, that our beloved David (Croz) Crosby has passed away.

 “He was lovingly surrounded by his wife and soulmate Jan and son Django.